GameServerManagers/LinuxGSM-Docs/Rust.md

 "Native" Linux support for Rust is back since February 2016 ! https://twitter.com/garrynewman/status/700658567641231360

-## System requirements
+# System requirements

-### RAM
+## RAM
-A Rust game server uses from 3 to 12GB RAM, depending on your map size.
+A Rust game server uses roughly 4GB to 12GB RAM, depending on the map size.
-For that matter, LGSM warns you if you have less than 4GB available.
+LinuxGSM will warn you if your server has less than 4GB RAM available.

-### CPU
+## CPU
-It will use constantly around 50% of one core from a Xeon E5-1650V3 (6 cores 12 threads, 3.8Ghz), or around 30% of one core from an I7 4870K, regardless of the amount of people connected and with very few constructions on it.
-As most game servers, it seems like it's mainly monothreaded, so you'd better have some good monothread performance.
+will constantly use around 50% of one core from a Xeon E5-1650V3 (6 cores 12 threads, 3.8Ghz), or around 30% of one core from an I7 4870K, regardless of the amount of people connected.
+As with most game servers, it seems like Rust is mono threaded.

-### Bandwidth
+## Bandwidth
-Bandwidth shouldn't be an issue, aim for a 10mb/s+ upload speed minimum
+10mbps upload is reccomended

-### Other notes
+## Other notes
-The server autosave can cause lags, depending on your CPU and disk speed.
-An SSD server with a very good CPU can help.
+The server autosave can cause lag, depending on the CPU and disk speed.
+An server will a decent CPU and SSD can help.
-It is highly recommended a dedicated server is used with Rust because of its high system requirements.

-### Conclusion
+## Conclusion
-Don't take an inappropriate server with 150 cores @1,2Ghz, prefer a quad/hexa core @+3,3Ghz, check benchmarks before choosing your server.
+Rust does not require a server with a high amount of cores @1,2Ghz, prefer a quad/hexa core @+3,3Ghz, check benchmarks before choosing your server.
 CPU: good monothread performance ;RAM: 12-16GB and more; avoid VPS.

 # Linux Distribution
 You will need Glibc greater or equal to v2.15 (more info https://github.com/dgibbs64/linuxgsm/wiki/Glibc )

-So you need:
-* Debian 8 or greater (advised)
-* Ubuntu 12.04 LTS or greater
-* CentOS 7 or greater

 # Modded server with Oxide